-Developer Works adjacent to, over, or under Metrolinx Infrastructure shall maintain a minimum 3 metre clearance from existing and planned Metrolinx Infrastructure (Figure A2).
+Developer Works adjacent to, Metrolinx Infrastructure shall maintain a minimum 3 metre clearance from existing and planned Metrolinx Infrastructure (Figure A2).
 Please note additional soil cover on and clearance from existing and planned Metrolinx infrastructure may be imposed and shall be determined by a detailed engineering analysis.